 Highlights in Arenal – Arenal Volcano, Lake Arenal, La Fortuna Waterfall, Ziplining, and a ton more activities are available in Arenal.

 After our fill of mountains, volcanoes, and rainforests we headed to the beach.
-When most people think of Costa Rica beaches they think Pacific Coastal towns, which are great but we love the little beach towns on the Caribbean.
-We set off on our 5-hour road trip to Puerto Viejo which is full of cute little beaches all with different characteristics.
+When most people think of Costa Rica beaches they think of Pacific Coastal towns, which are great but we love the little beach towns in the Caribbean.
+We set off on our 5-hour road trip to Puerto Viejo, which is full of cute little beaches, all with different characteristics.

-Some beaches are black sand, some are yellow sand, some like Playa Cocles are good for surfing.
+Some beaches are black sand.
+Some are yellow sand, and some, like Playa Cocles, are good for surfing.
 If you want to escape, go to Playa Uva and have the beach to yourself.
-If you’re lucky you may even see sea turtles hatching and making their way to the ocean like we did!
+If you’re lucky, you may even see sea turtles hatching and making their way to the ocean as we did!
 Complete Puerto Viejo guide.
-We stayed in Playa Cocles which is just outside of the Puerto Viejo town but close to our favorite beach Playa Uva.
+We stayed in Playa Cocles which is just outside of Puerto Viejo town but close to our favorite beach Playa Uva.

-This was our third visit to Puerto Viejo and typically we just explore the beaches but we recently saw a nearby waterfall on our friends Instagram.
-So we set off to find it, it’s not a known tourist spot so asking how to get there was impossible.
+This was our third visit to Puerto Viejo, and typically, we just explore the beaches, but we recently saw a nearby waterfall on our friend’s Instagram.
+So we set off to find it.
+It’s not a known tourist spot, so asking how to get there was impossible.
 We knew we were on the right track but couldn’t figure out exactly which house to go to.
-We used Skype Credit to call our friend to get directions and a few minutes later we were at the right spot and our $0.23 call lead us right to the waterfall.
+We used Skype Credit to call our friend to get directions, and a few minutes later, we were at the right spot, and our $0.23 call led us right to the waterfall.

-We suggest 3 nights in Puerto Viejo, it’s the perfect place to relax after spending a few nights up exploring the jungle.
-We think a week here would be too much and there are so many amazing places in Costa Rica you’d be missing out on.
+We suggest three nights in Puerto Viejo.
+It’s the perfect place to relax after spending a few nights up exploring the jungle.
+We think a week here would be too much, and there are so many amazing places in Costa Rica you’d be missing out on.

 Best Beaches in Puerto Viejo: Playa Uva, Playa Cocles, Playa Chiquita, Playa Negra, Playa Grande – See full list of beaches

-We suggest staying 2 nights at the lodge in the Waterfalls Gardens, the grounds and scenery are out of this world.
-This way you’ll have enough time to check out the nearby Poas Volcano.
+We suggest staying two nights at the lodge in the Waterfalls Gardens, the grounds and scenery are out of this world.
+This way, you’ll have enough time to check out the nearby Poas Volcano.